karanhere3962/Typing-Bots/README.md

 # 10fastfingers
 A small program to automate the typing test in 10fastfingers.com website.
-Written in python. - by Karan Kumar Chettri
+Written in python.
+This program is meant for learning purposes only and I am not realiable for any malpractice using this code.
+Made by - Karan Kumar Chettri

 Setup Required - you need a few things to run this program:
 - Python 3.x installed and configured (mine is 3.6.0)